rpm-software-management/rpm-web/user_doc/macros.md

 ## Defining a Macro
 To define a macro use:
 ```
-    %define &lt;name&gt;[(opts)] &lt;body&gt;
+    %define <name>[(opts)] <body>
 ```
-All whitespace surrounding &lt;body&gt; is removed.
+All whitespace surrounding <body> is removed.
 Name may be composed of alphanumeric characters, and the character `_' and must be at least 3 characters in length.
 A macro without an (opts) field is "simple" in that only recursive macro expansion is performed.
 A parameterized macro contains an (opts) field.
 The opts (i.e. string between parentheses) is passed exactly as is to getopt(3) for argc/argv processing at the beginning of a macro invocation.
 While a parameterized macro is being expanded, the following shell-like macros are available:
 ```
     %0      the name of the macro being invoked
     %*      all arguments (unlike shell, not including any processed flags)